jdg0711/analyzing_police_activity/README.md

 - manipulating time series data
 Analyzing Police Activity with pandas will give you valuable experience analyzing a dataset from start to finish, preparing you for your data science career

-Programming languages used:
+Programming languages and libraries used:
 - **Python**
-Libraries used:
 - **pandas**
 - **numpy**
 - **matplotlib**